 That level of flexibility is up to 15 degrees in the elbow joint which is extremely difficult to call in a live match.
 The umpire must, therefore, be completely certain that the bowler has gone beyond this point.
 If a bowler infringes in this way twice in a match, the fielding team’s captain should be consulted and the bowler would be removed from the attack for the rest of the innings.

-In the modern day, a no ball will be called if a bowler delivers underarm and it doesn’t matter how many times that ball bounces before reaching the batsman.
+In the modern day, if a bowler delivers underarm, the umpire shall call and signal no ball, and it doesn’t matter how many times the ball is bouncing before reaching the batsman.

-No Ball for Failing to Declare a Correct Mode of Delivery
+9. No Ball for Failing to Declare a Correct Bowling Action

 If the bowler then delivers in a manner contrary to that which has been declared, the standing umpire shall call and signal no ball.
 The same principle applies if the bowler later changes their mode of delivery without first notifying the standing umpire.

 This has to be an exceptionally rare form of no ball and it would be tough for anyone to recall an instance where this has happened.
-However, a no ball should be called and signalled if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman.
+However, if the bowler’s delivery has been intercepted by a fielder before it reaches the batsman, the umpire shall call and signal a no ball.

 A no ball can also be called if a fielder encroaches on the pitch, even if they don’t come into contact with the ball.
 In addition, the wicket keeper must not take the ball in front of the stumps unless the batsman has struck it or it has hit the batsman’s body.

-This could be an accident in which case it would be more plausible but, in any instance where the fielder makes that interception before the batsman has had a chance to play, the umpire shall call a no ball.
+A fielder intercepting a delivery could very well be an accident in which case it would be more plausible but, in any instance where the wicket keeper or fielder makes that interception before the batsman has had a chance to play, the umpire shall call and signal no ball.

 Dangerous Bowling is a general term which can be applied by either umpire.
 Outside of the full tosses and above head high bouncers, this has its own category.
 It’s a little hard to clarify but it could be applied if, perhaps, a bowler is continually delivering head high bouncers to a tail ender.